 Abstract Withdrawal Policy

-- The SRI Executive Director will investigate the breach within 30 days of the meeting’s end, and if no justifiable reason is found, will impose an appropriate sanction.
+The SRI Executive Director will investigate the breach within 30 days of the meeting’s end, and if no justifiable reason is found, will impose the following sanction:

 Adopted by 2014 SRI President Kelle Moley, MD on July 10, 2013.